 How it can help me?

-The Heart Failure Zone Sheet and Daily Weight Log tool can be used to monitor heart failure symptoms and recognize when flare-up or emergency occurs.
-These tools help identify flare-ups early so that your loved one can get the necessary treatment to keep them healthy at home and avoid trips to the emergency department.
+The Heart Failure Zone Sheet and Daily Weight Log tool can be used to monitor heart failure symptoms and recognize when flare-ups or emergency occurs.
+These tools help identify flare-ups early so that the person with Heart Failure can get the necessary treatment to keep them healthy at home and avoid trips to the emergency department.

 Heart Failure Zone Sheet